serbathome/terragrunt-environments/README.md

-# GitHub Actions pipeline for terragrunt infrastructure provisioning
+# GitHub actions & terragrunt IaC
 This project showcases a demonstration of Terraform deployment managed by GitHub Actions.
 I'm setting up infrastructure for a fictional application comprising an app service and a storage account.

 The application is deployed across various environments: